Skip to content

 Commands

-The PyCript extension generates a temp file (from version 0.4) and stores the request body/parameter and header in JSON format.
+The PyCript extension generates a temp file and stores the request body/parameter and header in raw format.
 The extension passes the temp file location to the encryption-decryption script using -d command line argument.
-The JSON data will be based on the PyCript configuration.

 • node script.js -d tempfile-path